Home » Travel Stories » International » Ireland Countryside National Stud & Garnish Island

 Q: When is the best time for photography at Garnish Island?

-A: If you want the “Tropical” look, May and June are peak bloom for the exotic plants.
-However, for a 2024 TMAC winner’s perspective: don’t sleep on September.
-The morning mist over Bantry Bay creates a haunting, ethereal atmosphere in the Italian Garden, pure magic for moody landscapes.
+A: A: May and June offer vibrant blooms, but for a TMAC winner’s perspective, September is magic.
+The morning mist over Bantry Bay creates a haunting, ethereal atmosphere in the Italian Garden.

 About the Author